sanjeetkroy/Interview-Notes-And-Problems/Algorithms/Sliding-Window/Problems/README.md

 16. __Substrings of Size Three with Distinct Characters__

 A string is good if there are no repeated characters.

-Given a string s, return the number of good substrings of length three in s​​​​​.
+Given a string s, return the number of good substrings of length three in s.

 Note that if there are multiple occurrences of the same substring, every occurrence should be counted.
 A substring is a contiguous sequence of characters in a string.

 ```